-Artificial Intelligence (AI)^{3,4,5}: Broad term describing a machine-based system designed to operate with varying levels of autonomy infers from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
+Artificial Intelligence (AI) ^{3,4, 5} : Broad term describing a machine-based system designed to operate with varying levels of autonomy that infers, from the input it receives, how to generate outputs such as predictions, content, recommendations, or decisions that can influence physical or virtual environments.
 It is a field of computer science dedicated to simulating intelligent behaviour in computers and may include automated decision-making.
-Different Al systems vary in their level of autonomy and on large datasets, i.e., existing data rather than new, to create new content, such as written text, code, images, music, simulations, and videos.

-Generative AI (GenAI)6: A field of AI that is predictive machine learning model trained models that are trained to reproduce the characteristics and structure of the original data producing similar results to the original data.
+Different AI systems vary in their level of autonomy and adaptiveness after deployment.
+Generative Al (GenAl) 6 : A field of AI that uses predictive machine learning model trained on large datasets, i.e., existing data rather than new, to create new content, such as written text, code, images, music, simulations, and videos.
+Synthetic Data: Synthetic data is artificially created from original data and models that are trained to reproduce the characteristics and structure of the original data producing similar results to the original data.